TIDAL-modelling/TIDAL-modelling.github.io/docs/installation/R_package.md

 1. Install the statistical programing language [R](https://cran.rstudio.com/)
 2. We also reccomend installing [R Studio](https://posit.co/download/rstudio-desktop/)
 3. Install the [TIDAL R package](https://github.com/TIDAL-modelling/TIDAL) by running the code below in your R console.
+Please see video below for a demo.

 	{: .highlight }
 	If using R Studio it's recommended to restart your R session before installing.